 Emotional stress and muscular tension can also act as triggers.
 The muscle tension can be the result of:

-- Hair accessories.
-How you wear your hair (e.g., too-tight ponytail) can strain the connective tissue in the scalp, leading to a headache.
+Hair accessories.
+How you wear your hair (e.g., a too-tight ponytail) can strain the connective tissue in the scalp, leading to a headache.
 Headbands, braids, and tight-fitting hats can do the same.

 Headache sufferers may simultaneously experience a tension headache and a migraine, partially because a tension headache can trigger migraine pain.
 Fortunately, a tension headache may also be relieved by migraine medications.